Sermon: Principled Living (Part Seven): Enduring to the End

 The Christian course, obviously, is like a marathon in that it is a long haul from our calling to our glorification.
 It may last 30, 40, 50, 60 years!
 God makes most of us run up and down the hills of life in all sorts of conditions before He places the victor's crown on our heads.

-If you turn to James 5, I would like to begin here.
+If you would turn to James 5, I would like to begin here.
 James speaks a great deal about endurance.
 In a way, he finishes his epistle, here, with a bang on this idea of endurance.

 But for right now, I would like to only pick out verse 11.
 He writes: